-The major depressive disorder involves at least two weeks of an extremely “low mood,” as defined by the American Psychiatric Association.
-This low mood may involve diminished happiness, anxiety, low self-esteem, loss of interest in activities, or low energy.
-While the period must be at least two weeks, it often stretches much longer.
-As one is dealing with depression or depressive episodes, thoughts of self-harm or suicide can occur.
-This is clearly something that should be dealt with under the supervision of a professional counselor or doctor.
-Unfortunately, many people with depression deal with these thoughts.
+Major depressive disorder involves at least two weeks of an extremely “low mood,” as defined by the American Psychiatric Association, which may involve diminished happiness, anxiety, low self-esteem, loss of interest in activities, or low energy.
+While the period must be at least two weeks, depression symptoms may last longer.
+When dealing with a major depressive episode, thoughts of self-harm or suicide can occur.

 Persistent Depressive Disorder (Dysthymia)

-Persistent depressive disorder (dysthymia) is a disorder in which an individual experiences a low mood for at least two years.
-While the period may be more extended than a major depressive disorder, those with persistent depression do not experience the intensity of symptoms that those afflicted with major depression do.
-Oftentimes, those with persistent depressive disorder experience changes in appetite, general happiness, and a lack of energy.
+Persistent depressive disorder (dysthymia) often causes individuals to experience a low mood for at least two years.
+While the period may extend longer than major depressive disorder, those with persistent depression might not experience the intensity the symptoms of depression that those afflicted with major depression do.
+Often, those with persistent depressive disorder experience changes in appetite, a loss of happiness, and a lack of energy.

-Bipolar disorder is a unique disorder characterized by instability of emotions.
-Those with bipolar disorder vacillate between periods of mania and depression.
-The two periods are often at direct opposite ends of the spectrum, with symptoms of mania presenting as overly high self-esteem, risky behavior, unrealistic idealization, and extreme pleasure-seeking behaviors such as overspending.
-This is coupled with periods of shallow depression, with symptoms often seen in individuals with major depressive disorder.
+Bipolar disorder is a unique mental illness characterized by instability of emotions.
+Individuals with bipolar disorder may fluctuate between periods of mania (a hyper-energetic emotional state) and depression.
+The two periods are often at direct opposite ends of the spectrum, with symptoms of mania presenting as overly high self-esteem, high-risk behavior, unrealistic idealization, and extreme pleasure-seeking behaviors like substance abuse.
+Depression may appear as periods of isolation, depressive symptoms, or suicidal thoughts, as seen in major depressive disorder.